 For investments made for investment purposes the fund invests solely in sustainable investments in support of its sustainable investment objective.
-As the fund reserves the opportunity of making other investments in cash (for liquidity purposes) and derivatives (for hedging purposes), the expected minimum share of sustainable investments in the fund is 80%.
+As the fund reserves the opportunity of making other investments in cash and derivatives, the expected minimum share of sustainable investments in the fund is 80%.
+The fund's sustainable investments consist of:

-The fund's sustainable investments consist of environmentally sustainable investments with a minimum commitment to invest 25% or more in these investments and socially sustainable investments with a minimum commitment to invest 25% or more in these investments.
+- environmentally sustainable investments with a minimum commitment to invest 20% or more in these investments - socially sustainable investments, with a minimum commitment to invest 30% or more in these investments